Skip to content

 Students do not need to accept the fully awarded loan amount.
 They can notify the Financial Aid Office to request a lesser amount.
 Students can also decline the loan at any time before disbursement.
 Once a loan is disbursed a student will need to contact the Financial Aid Office to reduce or cancel the loan.
 They will have to return the disbursed amounts to the Snow College Cashier's Office.

 All loans received by a student are monitored by the National Student Loan Data System (NSLDS.)
-This information is accessible by guarantee agencies, servicers, lenders and schools which have been determined to be authorized users.
+This information is accessible by guarantee agencies, servicers, lenders, and schools which have been determined to be authorized users.

 Once a loan is disbursed, the borrower has a legal obligation to pay the full amount regardless of whether the borrower completes the program of study, is able to obtain employment upon completion, or is otherwise dissatisfied with or did not receive the educational or other service purchased from the school.